ATTIC INSULATION INSTALLATION

 Attics need to breathe just like us!
 It is crucial to have enough intake and exhaust ventilation.
 Intake ventilation occurs at the eaves or soffits.
 If your home has an overhang, you can probably see the vents from a window.
 Exhaust ventilation occurs at the roof level through special vents and ridge vents (along the peak of the roof).
 You’ll see these types of vents on almost every home as they’re round or spin with the wind to pull air out.

 These two types of ventilation allow your attic to drive out moist and humid air and extend the life of the roof.
-It also significantly reduces the chances of mold growth.
+Proper ventilation also significantly reduces the chances of mold growth.

 There is another type of ventilation frequently overlooked and undertreated: appliances such as bathroom fans and kitchen range fans or vents.
 If a bathroom fan is blowing humid air from a hot shower into the attic, mold colonies will grow and structural damage will follow.
 It must be vented through the roof via a dedicated exhaust termination (its own vent) to prevent damage and increase performance.